GMLC-TDC/HELICS/docs/user-guide/filters.md

   * The source filter on Federate 3 delays the messages to both Federate 2 and Federate 4 by the same 0.5 seconds.
 Without establishing a separate endpoint devoted to each federate, there is no way to produce different delays in the messages sent along these two paths.
   * Because the filter on Federate 4 is a destination filter, the message it receives  from Federate 3 is affected by the filter but the message it sends to Federate 2 is not affected.
   * As constructed, the source filter on Federate 2 has no impact on this co-simulation as there are no messages sent from that endpoint.
-  * Individual filters can be targeted to act on multiple endpoints and act as both source and destination Filters.
+  * Individual filters can be targeted to act on multiple endpoints and act as both source and destination filters.

 ![messages and filters example](../img/messages_and_filters_example.pdf)